Pediatrics – General Pediatrics

-Dr. Michael Silverstein is the Director of the Division of General Pediatrics and an Associate Professor of Pediatrics at BUSM.
+Dr. Michael Silverstein is the Director of the Division of General Pediatrics and an Associate Professor of Pediatrics at BUSM, as well as the Vice Chairman for Research for the Department of Pediatrics.
 He attended Harvard University and Harvard Medical School and completed his medical training at the University of Washington, where he also did his fellowship in the Robert Wood Johnson Clinical Scholars Program.
 He joined the Boston University faculty in 2004.

 Dr. William Adams is an epidemiologist, medical informatician, and practicing pediatrician at Boston Medical Center (BMC).
 He is Director of BU-CTSI Clinical Research Informatics, Director of Child Health Informatics, and Professor of Pediatrics at Boston University School of Medicine.
 His research focuses on developing and evaluating information technology (IT)-based solutions for improving the quality of health and healthcare for children.
 His focuses include immunization registries, the child health EHR, patient-centered IT and clinical data warehousing for quality improvement and research.
 He is a member of the Massachusetts Immunization Information System (MIIS) technical and programmatic teams.
 He is a founding member of the American Academy of Pediatrics (AAP) Partnership for Policy Implementation (PPI), a group of child health informaticians committed to improving AAP guideline quality including computability.
 He also serves as advisor to the AAP Center for Child Health Informatics and is a member of the AAP Steering Committee for the Quality Innovation Network.

-Renée Boynton-Jarrett is a pediatrician and social epidemiologist at Boston Medical Center.
-She is an Assistant Professor of Pediatrics at Boston University School of Medicine.
+Dr. Renée Boynton-Jarrett, MD, ScD is an Associate Professor of Pediatrics at Boston University School of Medicine.
+She is a practicing primary care pediatrician at Boston Medical Center, a social epidemiologist, and the founding director of the Vital Village Community Engagement Network.
+She joined the faculty at Boston University School of Medicine in 2007.
 She received her AB from Princeton University, her MD from Yale School of Medicine, and ScD in Social Epidemiology from Harvard School of Public Health, and completed residency in Pediatrics at Johns Hopkins Hospital.
-Her work focuses on early-life adversities as life course social determinants of health.
-She has a specific concentration on psychosocial stress and neuroendocrine and reproductive health outcomes, including obesity, puberty, and reproductive health.
-She is interested in the intersection of community violence, intimate partner violence, and child abuse and neglect and neighborhood characteristics that influence these patterns.
-Her current work is developing community-based strategies to promote child well-being and prevent child abuse and neglect.
+Her research focuses on the role of early-life adversities as life course social determinants of health, including obesity, puberty and reproductive health.
+She has a specific interest in the intersection of community violence, intimate partner violence, and child abuse and neglect and neighborhood characteristics that influence these patterns.
+Through the Vital Village Network, she is supporting the development of community-based strategies to promote child well-being in three Boston neighborhoods.

 Dr. Emily Feinberg is an Associate Professor of Pediatrics at BUSM as well as an Assistant Professor at BUSPH's Department of Community Health Sciences.
 She uses her training in public health and pediatric nursing to focus on health policy issues that impact low income children and adolescents.
 Her research has focused on improving access to care and the quality of care for these children; she is also interested in developing new models of service delivery for children with autism and expanding the scope of early intervention programs to address family mental health.
 She is co-director of Project Solve, a set of research projects dedicated to preventing depression among mothers of vulnerable children.
 In her spare time, Dr. Feinberg heads for the mountains, where she enjoys backpacking with family, friends, and her dog.